brankindesign/SimpleCheckIn/README.md

 We created this to help small churches and other organizations put into place a simple check in / check out procedure to better protect their children.

 ***
+Installation:

+Notes:
+* Be sure to make sure your timezone is correctly set in your php.ini file or timestamps will be off.

+***
 Built using:
 Slim Micro Framework -